 You see?
 Renting a scooter in Langkawi is very easy and cheap.
 So go for it!
 There is just so much more to see and experience in Langkawi.
 It’s not only about Pantai Cenang, where most of the tourists spend their time.
 Actually, if you ask us, then Pantai Cenang is one of the less beautiful beaches of Langkawi.

 Want to know more about Langkawi island?
 Read – Langkawi Island, Malaysia: The Ultimate Guide!
+We have spent several months on this island.

 Author: Una Baufala